How to Install UNRAR on Debian

 Update Debian Before Installation

 Update your package index and apply pending upgrades first.
-This reduces dependency resolution issues and ensures the newest archive metadata for non-free components.
+Refreshing the package cache before installation reduces dependency resolution issues and ensures the newest archive metadata for non-free components.

 sudo apt update && sudo apt upgrade